dummylabs/watchman/README.md

 ## AppDaemon installation

 [AppDaemon](https://appdaemon.readthedocs.io/en/latest/index.html) can work with any flavour of Home Assistant setup.
 If you use Home Assistant Operating System or Home Assistant Supervised, the easiest way to install AppDaemon 4 will be the addon from the Add-on store.
 Once the addon is installed and started, it will create a folder in /config/appdaemon with the needed structure for AppDaemon to run.
 AppDaemon can also be installed for HA Container and HA Core flavors, check the documentation [here](https://appdaemon.readthedocs.io/en/latest/INSTALL.html).

-### Note on Home Assistant Docker Installation
-If you current setup is either Home Assistant Operating System or Home Assistant Supervised, proceed to the section [Watchman installation](https://github.com/dummylabs/watchman#watchman-installation) below.
-If you have Home Assistant Container setup and have installed AppDaemon in a docker container, a few additional steps are required to make it compatible with HACS:
- - Make sure your Home Assistant root folder (which contains `configuration.yaml` file) is mapped  as `/config` volume within the AppDaemon container
- - Create `appdaemon/apps` folder in Home Assistant root folder which will be accessible as `/config/appdaemon/apps` from within the AppDaemon container
- - Set up apps directory in AppDaemon [configuration file](https://appdaemon.readthedocs.io/en/latest/CONFIGURE.html#appdaemon-configuration): `app_dir: /config/appdaemon/apps`
+You can also install AppDaemon in a Docker container, this configuration is for advanced users only and is unsupported.
+A few tips and howtos are given at the bottom of this document.

 ## Watchman installation
 Once you have AppDaemon up and running (check the addon logs), you can proceed to install watchman either manually or through HACS.